Siaj/academic-kickstart/content/project/IoT-Fire_Prevention_System/index.md

 slides: ""
 ---

 IoT system with Arduino UNO and NodeMCU to monitor and detect conditions of fires in our homes.
-Find the {{% staticref "https://github.com/Siaj/Arduino-Fire-Safety-System-with-NodeMCU" "newtab" %}}code{{% /staticref %}} for this project on my github repository.
+Find the [CODE](https://github.com/Siaj/Arduino-Fire-Safety-System-with-NodeMCU) for this project on my github repository.